10 Extracurricular Activities to Boost Your College Application

 Create a story, poem, or work of art and submit it for publication

 Getting exposure for your talents not only elevates your craft, but also enhances your appeal to colleges.
 Submitting your latest writing piece to a local publication or advocating to have your art showcased in a community exhibit are great ways to stand out in the college application process.
-This shows that you value and believe in your own skills and can advocate for yourself - two skills that are crucial to have while in college!
+This shows that you value and believe in your own skills and can advocate for yourself, which are two skills that are crucial to have in college and beyond!

 Play a sport

-Participating in sports as a high schooler can instill valuable skills like teamwork, communication, strength, and perseverance - all of which can make a great addition to your college application!
+Participating in sports as a high schooler can instill valuable skills like teamwork, communication, and time management– all of which can make a great addition to your college application!

 Find an internship